Chat with us, powered by LiveChat

 By |

-Chances are you already know that facilities open to the public need to have the proper signage mounted throughout the building.
+You likely know that U.S. facilities open to the public need to have the proper signage mounted throughout the building.
 After all, it’s a major part of complying with the standards of the Americans with Disabilities Act (ADA).
-But what you may not be familiar with are the specifics of ADA sign placement.
+However, you may not be familiar with the specifics of ADA sign placement.
+And no matter what industry you’re in, you should know where ADA signs are required.

 Why?

-Why Is ADA Sign Placement So Important?
+Why ADA Sign Placement Matters

 Where Are ADA Signs Required?

-To avoid running into non-compliance issues, all traditional businesses and private places that are open to the public should follow the above guidelines.
+As accessible signage is one of the most common noncompliance issues, all traditional businesses and private places that are open to the public should follow the above guidelines.

-What Specific Rooms Are Required to Have ADA Signs?
+What Rooms Need ADA Signs?

 Brown conference room sign with braille next to door demonstrating proper ADA sign placement.

-Although the wording of “not likely to change” under Section 216.2 of the ADA gives a little bit of leeway, most rooms will still fall under the designation of a permanent space.
-For example, restrooms, kitchens, and closets are all designed with specific functionality in mind.
-So, they would require significant overhauls if they were to be used for another purpose.
+Then, there’s the space’s functionality.
+Although the wording “not likely to change” gives a little leeway, most rooms will still fall under the designation of a permanent space.
+For instance, restrooms, kitchens, and libraries are all designed with a specific purpose in mind.
+So, they would require significant overhauls if they were to be used for something else.

 What Other Rules Are There for ADA Sign Placement?